Skip to main contentSkip to navigation

 HEPA (High-Efficiency Particulate Air)

-Captures 99.97% of particles at 0.3 microns (the most penetrating particle size, or MPPS).
+Captures 99.97% of particles at 0.3 microns.
+The 0.3 µm benchmark is used because it is the Most Penetrating Particle Size (MPPS): the particle diameter where neither interception (effective for larger particles) nor Brownian diffusion (effective for smaller particles) operates at peak efficiency.
 Used in ISO 5 cleanrooms, hospital operating rooms, and standard clean benches.
 A HEPA-filtered clean bench provides ISO 5 equivalent air at the work surface.

 ULPA (Ultra-Low Penetration Air)

 Captures 99.999% of particles at 0.12 microns.
 ULPA filters provide cleaner air than HEPA, achieving ISO 3-4 equivalent conditions at the work surface.
-A 0.02 micron ULPA filter (the grade used in semiconductor-adjacent applications) exceeds what HDD work requires.
+A 0.02 micron ULPA filter (the grade used in semiconductor-adjacent applications and in our data recovery clean bench) exceeds what HDD work requires by a wide margin.

 The key distinction: HEPA is sufficient for HDD data recovery work.
 ULPA exceeds the requirement.
 Both are available in bench-top form factors.
 Neither requires a full cleanroom infrastructure.